mbrakken/murfie-backup/README.md

 ```
 node index.js --email=your.email@example.com
 ```
 There will be some preamble and it will ask for your password.
 Then you will be prompted to navigate to the directory you want to download into.
-Upon confirming the directory it will create a directory called `MurfieBackup_flac` or `MurfieBackup_mp3` and begin downloading into it.
+Upon confirming the directory it will create a directory called `MurfieBackup_flac` or `MurfieBackup_mp3` (if it doesn't exist in the selected location) and begin downloading into it.

-Currently it only supports mp3 and, if you had a HiFi account with lossless streaming enabled on sonos, flac.
-It's possible that flac could work for anyone without HiFi, but I can't test that.
+Currently it only supports mp3 and flac.
+It's unclear to me if FLAC works for people without HiFi.

 Be aware of file system constraints on your drive and network constraints, eg. available disk space and any network download caps you may have.
 This won't pay any attention to them.